 Do not underestimate pet loss.
 They are not replaceable and getting another dog/cat will not change the pain of this loss.
 They may get another animal, they may not.
 Either way, wait for them to decide.

-I bet some of you are thinking that this list is wrong because you’ve actually heard your grieving friend or family member say some of the things on this list.
-It’s true!
-Many grievers do often say things like “he is in a better place now” or “ at least she lived a long life.”
-Sometimes it’s hard to know how someone will make sense of a loss or where they will find comfort, take your cues from them.
+Some of you may think this list is wrong because you've heard your grieving friend or family member say one or more of the things on this list.
+It's true!
+Many grievers often say things like "he is in a better place now" or "at least she lived a long life."
+But it is up to them to find this kind of comfort and meaning, not anyone else.
+Always take your cues from them.

-For those of you who are feeling frustrated because you just really want to make things better, here’s what you can do: think of simple ways you can help make your loved ones life easier.
-Watch their kids, organize people to collect funds for burial costs, pre-pay and have a couple of pizzas sent over to their house.
+For those who feel frustrated because you just want to make things better, here's what you can do: think of simple ways you can help make your loved ones' lives easier.
+For example, watch their kids, organize people to collect funds for burial costs, pre-pay and have a couple of pizzas sent over to their house.
 I guarantee they are far more likely to remember gestures like these than the words you used at the viewing.

 We talk with our community on Instagram about helpful grief support tips and ideas, so check us out there for further discussion and ideas.

 After writing online articles for What’s Your Grief